koopa31/Svetlana_documentation/docs/source/index.rst

 The classifier is based on light-weight convolutional neural networks and is efficient with few annotations.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`installation` section to know how to install it, and have a look at :doc:`usage` to know more about how to use it.

 .. note::